-It is an honor for Diana to be part of Streets Alive SWFL and one of the co-founders of the organization; Her favorite tag line is “ Individual choices can change an entire community”.
-Together we can make a difference!
+It is an honor for Diana to be part of Streets Alive SWFL as one of the co-founders of the organization.

 Jessica (Jessie) Marcolini is an Instructor at Florida Gulf Coast University (FGCU) who teaches courses on sustainability, environmental science and civic engagement.
 As an FGCU grad, Jessie has seen the Southwest Florida area grow over the past decade and enjoys exploring and engaging in the community.
 Outside of work, Jessie’s hobbies include biking, exploring new areas and visiting the local dog parks and beach with her pups Shelby and Remington.